Wanderxx/vue-fullcalendar/README.md

 ##vue-fullcalendar

  So as it's called.
 This is a fullCalendar component based on vue.js .
 No Jquery or fullCalendar.js required.
-Currently, It only supports month view and I only developed the .vue version.
-If possible, I will develop .js version in later future.
-In following words, I will use fc stands for vue-fullcalendar.
+Currently, It only supports month view.
+I will use fc stands for vue-fullcalendar in following words.

 Feel free to download it,re-develop it and use in your project.